 Back in the begining of August I shared an article I wrote and submitted to several sailing magazines.
 Well turns out Multihull Sailor chose to publish it in thier fall…

 Antigua & Barbuda are two islands that form an independent country in the lower half of the Leeward Islands of the Caribbean.
 Antigua is the larger of the two and is almost twice as big.
-Of the 80,000+ people only 2000 live on Barbuda, which is a very low lying sandy island 30 miles to the north.
+Barbuda is a very low lying sandy island 30 miles to the north.

 In pre-Columbian time Arawak Indians lived on the islands farming and fishing until the much more aggressive Carib Indians invaded.
 Even though Christopher Columbus spotted Antigua on his second voyage, the Spanish chose not to settle on either island since there was no fresh water.
 It was not colonized until the British came to Antigua in 1632.
 50 years later Christopher Codrington settled on Barbuda setting up a game reserve on the island due to the poor soil.
 The British held the islands until they were granted independence in 1981.

 Population – 101,000 (99,000 on Antigua and 2,000 on Barbuda)

 Money – shares the Eastern Caribbean dollar with 5 other countries and 2 British islands (fixed at US$1 = EC$2.70)

 Religion – 77% Christian